CoolProp/CoolProp/wrappers/Delphi/Readme.rst

 The graphical part draws the saturation curve on conventional log(p) vs enthalpy axes.
 The program main form has a Delphi VCL TListView and a TPaintBox.
 On startup, the program uses the DLL to populate the ListView with all of the available fluids.
-The PaintBox is a very basic components that is basically just a canvas.
+The PaintBox is a very basic components that is really just a canvas.
 The main program creates a TMolChart class that does all the work on a canvas.
 When the OnPaint fires in the main form, the chart is re-drawn.